dabrahams/Contracts/Contracts.md

   - Express the most specific abstraction being represented.
   - Yes, use a thesaurus!
     Example: Position vs identity vs iterator

-- A lot of people are afraid of being overwhelmed by documentation.
-  - You can find all kinds of reasons on the web that documentation is supposedly a waste of time.
-  - If you've been to any of my talks you know that I don't agree.
-  - Living with your own code for 3-5 years will change your mind about that.

 - Omit needless words
   - Don't say "An abstraction that…", "A type representing," etc.